-1 The expense ratio has been computed based on the guidelines laid down by the Investment Management Association of Singapore ("IMAS)".
+The expense ratio has been computed based on the guidelines laid down by the Investment Management Association of Singapore ("IMAS)".
 This is the sum of the Fund's expense ratio and the weighted average of the underlying funds' unaudited expense ratio.
-The calculation of the expense ratio at 31 December 2018 was based on total operating expenses divided by the average net asset value for the period.
-The total operating expenses do not include (where applicable) brokerage and other transactions costs, performance fee, interest expense, distribution paid out to unitholders, foreign exchange gains/losses, front or back end loads arising from the purchase or sale of other funds and tax deducted at source or arising out of income received.
+The calculation of the expense ratio at 31 December 2019 was based on total operating expenses divided by the average net asset value for the period.
+The total operating expense, distribution paid out to unitholders, foreign exchange gains/losses, front or back end loads arising from the purchase or sale of other funds and tax deducted at source or arising out of income received.
 The Fund does not pay any performance fee.
 The average net asset value is based on the daily balances.
-The unaudited expense ratio of the underlying funds are obtained from Underlying Funds' Manager.
+The expense ratio of the Fund is based on the PRULink's latest audited accounts.
+The unaudited expense ratio of the underlying funds' Manager.